 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information.
 Accordingly, they do not include all of the information and disclosures required by accounting principles generally accepted in the United States of America for annual financial statements.
 In the opinion of management, such statements include all adjustments (consisting only of normal recurring items) which are considered necessary for a fair presentation of the unaudited condensed consolidated financial statements of the Company as of September 30, 2019, and for the three and nine months ended September 30, 2019 and 2018.
+The results of operations for the three and nine months ended September 30, 2019 and 2018.
+The results of operations for the three and nine months ended September 30, 2019 and 2018.
+The results of operations for the three and nine months ended September 30, 2019 and 2018.
 The results of operations for the three and nine months ended September 30, 2019 are not necessarily indicative of the operating results for the full year.
-It is suggested that these unaudited condensed consolidated financial statements be read in conjunction with the consolidated financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2018, filed with the Securities and Exchange Commission ("SEC") on April 1, 2019.
-The unaudited condensed consolidated balance sheet as of December 31, 2018 has been derived from the Company's audited consolidated financial statements.
+It is suggested that these unaudited condensed consolidated financial statements be read in conjunction with the consolidated financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2018, filed with the Securities and consolidated financial statements.